 While I implemented the strategy primarily for selling technology products and services, the PBFA approach is also excellent to help people take action.
 Finding a job or changing careers becomes easier.

 Briefly, the PBFA model is similar to other selling models with a greater emphasis on discovering prospect pain.
-I use the word pain, rather than need, want or desire, because you’re more likely to engage a potential employer if you dig deeply to reveal gut-wrenching, underlying latent pains.
+I use the word pain, rather than need, want or desire, because you’re more likely to engage a potential employer if you dig deeply to reveal gut-wrenching, underlying latent pains when selling technology products.

 Selling is not a Dirty Word

-In the 18 minute screen video, I share the basics of the PBFA model.
-If you consider selling as persuading or negotiating or interviewing, you’ll better understand our new age of selling.
-It’s intertwined with psychology, social media and networking.
+In the 18-minute screen video, I share the basics of the PBFA model.
+If you consider selling technology products as persuading or negotiating or interviewing, you’ll better understand the model.
+It’s intertwined with psychology, social media, and networking.

-Although I mention mobile a lot, understand that the PBFA model is very powerful.
-You can effectively use it to sell anything.
-Best yet, it’s great for creating call guides, presentations, white papers, ads and commercials.
+Although I mention mobile a lot, understand that the PBFA model is useful for selling any product or service.
+Best yet, it’s great for creating landing pages, online ads, call guides, presentations, white papers and sales training materials.